Aliases for CYSLTR2 Gene

 CYSLTR2 (Cysteinyl Leukotriene Receptor 2) is a Protein Coding gene.
-Diseases associated with CYSLTR2 include asthma and kaposi sarcoma.
+Diseases associated with CYSLTR2 include kaposi sarcoma and leukocyte adhesion deficiency.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include leukotriene receptor activity and cysteinyl leukotriene receptor activity.
 An important paralog of this gene is PTAFR.

 UniProtKB/Swiss-Prot for CYSLTR2 Gene